 The CEO and co-founder of Girl Power Talk, Rachita Sharma fosters a vision to impact the lives of young girls and inspire them with persistence, empathy, and confidence.
 She is relentlessly committed to education, gender equality, and diversity and inclusion.
 The other co-founder, Sameer Somal, aims to create an organization that helps realize the full potential of India’s youth.
 He candidly calls the revolution ‘Building a Happy India.’
 Together, the founders use their expertise in technology to drive their purpose and desire to make an impact globally.

-Coming from a small town herself, Rachita wanted to empower other young women from the lesser developed areas in India.
+Coming from a small town herself, Rachita wanted to empower young women from the lesser developed areas in India.
 She envisioned creating a safe space free of bias, where girls could learn, grow, and achieve their full potential.
 Today, that vision is coming true in the form of the confident and talented leaders at Girl Power Talk.

 Devanshi Arora is a Young Leader and Business Analyst at Girl Power Talk, who hails from Muzaffarnagar, Uttar Pradesh.
 She describes the various opportunities Girl Power Talk gave her, including interacting with clients and opportunities for public speaking.
 She says that this culture truly gave her wings.
 Speaking about the challenge that girls and young women in India still face today, she says, “At the end of the day, everything boils down to marriage—the education, grooming, upbringing.”